 Thai basil is a resilient and easy-going type of basil.
-Many gardeners think growing Thai basil to be much simpler than growing other basil varieties.
+Many gardeners think growing Thai basil is much simpler than growing other basil varieties.

 This guide will help you discover how to do all that and more.
 This article will help you through the steps of propagating and caring for Thai basil indoors.

 Just wait until you finish reading!
 You will feel confident and ready to grow your own Thai basil indoors.

 Propagating Thai Basil

 You can propagate Thai basil from seeds or cuttings.
 We will show you both ways here.

 Growing Thai Basil From Seeds

 Propagating Thai basil is both easy and inexpensive.
 Seeds are usually cheap and can be found just about anywhere.

 Bear in mind that this isn’t the most effective method of growing this herb.

 Most often, Thai basil seeds have a pretty low germination rate.
 That doesn’t mean you can’t succeed in growing Thai basil from seeds.
 (Or else we wouldn’t have mentioned that here!)

 All that means is you’ll need to do a bit more work and add more resources to increase the likelihood of your success.

 - Obtaining the Seeds

 The success of this operation will largely depend on how good your seeds are.
 This is why we always tell people to go for higher-quality brands of seeds.

 For example, say you stored the seeds in an imbalanced environment for a long time.
 They will have zero chance of germinating.

 - Obtaining the Medium

 Using any random type of soil to propagate your Thai basil is a very risky thing to do.

 Growing your seeds in garden soil is a huge mistake.
 But using potting soil isn’t the best thing to do either.